Deep Computerized Adaptive Testing: Learning Optimal Item Selection Policy

 \subsection{Deep Q-learning Neural Network Design}

-A potential reason why a deep reinforcement learning approach has not been proposed in the CAT literature is due to the ambiguity arising from unidentified latent factor distributions.
-However, by Theorem \ref{thm:3.2}, it is straightforward to compactly parametrize the posterior distribution $s_t := f(\bm{\theta}| Y_{1:t})$ at each time step $t$ using the parameters $C_1 \in \mathbbm R^{t \times K}$, $C_2 \in \mathbbm{R}^t$, and $\text{diag}(C_3) \in \mathbbm R^t$ , where $\text{diag}(C_3)$ represents the diagonal vector of $C_3$. \begin{color}{black} This structured representation of the posterior enables item selection policy learning via deep neural networks, which takes posterior parameters as input and outputs item selection. \end{color}
+A potential reason that a deep reinforcement learning approach has not been proposed in the CAT literature is the ambiguity arising from unidentified latent factor distributions.
+However, by Theorem \ref{thm:3.2}, it is straightforward to compactly parametrize the posterior distribution at each time step $t$ using the parameters $\bm{C}_1 \in \mathbbm R^{t \times K}$, $\bm{C}_2 \in \mathbbm{R}^t$, and $\text{diag}(\bm{C}_3) \in \mathbbm R^t$, where $\text{diag}(\bm{C}_3)$ represents the diagonal vector of $\bm{C}_3$.
+This structured representation of the posterior enables item selection policy learning via deep neural networks, which takes posterior parameters as input and outputs item selection.

-\begin{color}{black} Neural networks can be regarded as flexible function approximators that learn nonlinear mappings between inputs and outputs through a composition of simple transformations \citep{Goodfellow-et-al-2016}.
+Neural networks can be regarded as flexible function approximators that learn nonlinear mappings between inputs and outputs through a composition of simple transformations \citep{Goodfellow-et-al-2016}.
 In our framework, the deep neural network consists of two key components: an encoder and a classifier.
-At each time step $t$, the encoder maps the collection of posterior parameters to a latent representation in $\mathbb{R}^{L}$, where $L$ behaves a hyperparameter and represents the dimension of the latent feature space.
-The classifier then takes this latent representation and predicts the next item from the item bank that is expected to yield the highest reward. \end{color}
+At each time step $t$, the encoder maps the collection of posterior parameters to a latent representation in $\mathbb{R}^{L}$, where $L$ is a hyperparameter and represents the dimension of the latent feature space.
+The classifier then outputs a $J$-dimensional vector of estimated Q-values and selects the next item from the item bank that is expected to yield the highest Q-value.